IC1805 Heart Nebula

 The nebula’s intense red output and its morphology are driven by the radiation emanating from a small group of stars near the nebula’s center.
 This open cluster of stars, known as Collinder 26 or Melotte 15, contains a few bright stars nearly 50 times the mass of the Sun, and many more dim stars that are only a fraction of the Sun’s mass.

-The Heart Nebula is also made up of ionised oxygen and sulfur gasses, responsible for the rich blue and orange colours seen in narrowband images.
+The Heart Nebula is also made up of ionized oxygen and sulfur gasses, responsible for the rich blue and orange colors seen in narrowband images.
 The shape of the nebula is driven by stellar winds from the hot stars in its core.
 The nebula also spans almost 2 degrees in the sky, covering an area four times that of the diameter of the full moon.

 Other Catalog Designations: NGC 896, IC1805, Sh2-190